Mauricio Dubon Player Props: Astros vs. Rays

 Mauricio Dubon At The Plate

-- Dubon leads Houston with a slugging percentage of .400, fueled by five extra-base hits.
+- Dubon has an OPS of .772, fueled by an OBP of .348 and a team-best slugging percentage of .424 this season.

-- Among qualified batters in baseball, his batting average ranks 13th, his on-base percentage ranks 78th, and he is 99th in the league in slugging.
+- Among qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 72nd and he is 87th in slugging.

-- Dubon enters this game on a 18-game hitting streak.
-During his last games, he's hitting .318.
+- Dubon is batting .348 during his last outings and is riding a 19-game hitting streak.

-- In 94.7% of his 19 games this season, Dubon has picked up at least one hit.
-He's also had six multi-hit games.

-- Dubon has driven in a run in four games this year (21.1%), but has had no multiple-RBI games.

-- He has scored in 73.7% of his games this season, with two or more runs scored in 15.8%.
+- He has scored a run in 15 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.